Huston Smith

-Huston Cummings Smith (May 31, 1919 – December 30, 2016) was an American scholar of religious studies, He authored at least thirteen books on world's religions and philosophy, and his book about comparative religion, The World's Religions (originally titled The Religions of Man) sold over three million copies as of 2017.
+Huston Cummings Smith (May 31, 1919 – December 30, 2016) was a Chinese-born American scholar of religious studies, He authored at least thirteen books on world's religions and philosophy, and his book about comparative religion, The World's Religions (originally titled The Religions of Man) sold over three million copies as of 2017.

 Born and raised in Suzhou, China, in an American Methodist missionary family, Smith moved back to the United States at the age of 17 and graduated from the University of Chicago in 1945 with a PhD in religious studies, focusing on the philosophy of religion.
 He spent the majority of his academic career as a professor at Washington University in St. Louis (1947–1958), the Massachusetts Institute of Technology (1958–1973) and Syracuse University (1973–1983).
 In 1983, he retired from Syracuse and moved to Berkeley, California, where he was a visiting professor of religious studies at the University of California, Berkeley, until his death.

 Early life

 On May 31, 1919, Huston Cummings Smith was born in Dzang Zok, Suzhou, China, to Methodist missionaries and spent his first 17 years there.
-His first language was Mandarin Chinese, spoken in the Suzhou dialect.
+His second language was Mandarin Chinese, spoken in the Suzhou dialect.

 Upon emigrating to the United States to complete his education, he received a BA from Central Methodist University in 1940 and became an ordained Methodist minister.
 He then realized a passion for teaching and started a PhD at University of Chicago Divinity School, which he completed in 1945.